-Student: 'Dr. Eschenburg!
-But insert other department name here cancelled their labs for the week of Labor Day.
+Student: 'Dr. Eschenburg! insert other department name here cancelled their labs this week.
 I can miss lab that week, right?'
 Me: 'No. Go to lab.'

 If labs are ever cancelled, and you are in an Eschenburg lab, you will receive an email directly from me.
+When in doubt, go to lab.
+If you don't think the rules apply to you, the rules are applied to you first.
+Three unexcused absences will result in a final grade of F.